 ASSIGN POINTS AND DUE DATES

-Use your LMS gradebook features to assign points possible and due dates for each quiz.
+Use your LMS features to assign points possible and due dates for each quiz.

 VIEW QUIZ ANSWER KEYS